Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 # Specificity

-* IDs should be reserved for JavaScript.
-Don’t use IDs for styles.
+* IDs are reserved for when you are absolutely certain that there will only ever be one of the thing on the page.

 ```sass
 // Bad